shibukawa/qt5.jsx/README.md

 You can compile your code with the following command:

-`jsx --add-search-path qt5.jsx/src --output yourcode.js youcode.jsx`
+`jsx --add-search-path qt5.jsx/src --executable node --output yourcode.js youcode.jsx`

 Compile your code and copy it as `qtwidget.app/Content/Resources/js_src/main.js` (for mac) or `js_src/main.js` (for windows).

+Executable(qtwidget.app, qtwidget.exe) doesn't include needed dynamic frameworks/libraries.
+You should have to collect them.
+See [these](http://qt-project.org/doc/qt-5/deployment.html) documents. `macdeployqt` or `windeployqt` will help you.

 ### Recommended Process (future)